Age Pension Indexation Estimator

 This process is intended to keep payments from frequently changing and provide an incentive to invest in higher yielding assets.

 Deeming rates were frozen for several years, until 30 June 2025.
-The government announced the first increase in the deeming rates following the freeze would occur on 20 September 2025.
+The government announced the first increase in the deeming rates following the freeze would occur on 20 September 2025, with both rates increasing by 0.50%.